What to do with your old breast pump

 In case you’re unable to find recycling information for your model on the pump manufacturer’s website, contact your local waste management organization.
 They can provide information on how to safely recycle your pump and pump parts.

-Remember, The Lactation Network offers insurance-covered breast pumps at the lowest possible out-of-pocket cost to lactating parents.
-If it’s not safe to donate your used electronic breast pump, feel free to help another breastfeeding parent out by spreading the word about us.
-We’re always here to provide the best care for lactating parents and their babies.
+Remember, The Lactation Network offers access to breast pumps through trusted marketplace partners to lactating parents.
+Even if you choose not to donate your used electronic breast pump, spread the word about us.
+We’re always here to connect lactating parents and their babies to the care they deserve.